oneananda/AWS_Operations/Learning/001 Amazon EC2/EC2-QA.md

 **Explanation:**
 Reserved Instances provide a significant discount compared to On-Demand pricing when you commit to using EC2 instances for a one- or three-year term.
 This option is ideal for stable workloads where you can predict the need for a certain amount of capacity over a long period.
 By choosing a three-year term, the company can maximize its cost savings.

+---

+## Security and Networking

+### Question 3: How can you control the traffic allowed to reach your EC2 instance?

+**Options:**
+- A) Using Amazon S3 bucket policies
+- B) Using EC2 Security Groups
+- C) Using IAM Roles
+- D) Using AWS Shield

+**Answer: B) Using EC2 Security Groups**

+**Explanation:**
+Security Groups act as a virtual firewall, allowing you to control inbound and outbound traffic to your EC2 instances, ensuring that only authorized traffic can reach them.

+---

+### Question 4: What is the purpose of a Virtual Private Cloud (VPC) in relation to EC2 instances?

+**Options:**
+- A) To store EC2 instance data
+- B) To monitor EC2 instance performance
+- C) To isolate and secure EC2 instances within a virtual network
+- D) To provide automatic backups for EC2 instances

+**Answer: C) To isolate and secure EC2 instances within a virtual network**

+**Explanation:**
+A VPC allows you to define a logically isolated network in the AWS cloud where you can launch EC2 instances, control their networking settings, and enhance security through subnetting, routing, and security groups.

+---